ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 This example demonstrates the basic usage of, and interaction between, Terminal and SshShell classes.
 It also exemplifies the first point put forth in the *Highlights* section, since Core/SSH package can run on Windows, Linux and MacOS.

-Here is a cross-platform, xterm compatible, basic SSH terminal in only 43 LoC:
+Here is a cross-platform, xterm compatible, basic SSH terminal in only 43 sLoC: